 The Company is a distributor of products and services through home shopping and online service under the name 29Shopping.
-With all types of quality products from Thailand and overseas, customers can easily place orders through call center 02 - 100 - 7066, website 29shopping.com, and social network like Facebook, Line, Instagram, and Youtube, as well as well-known marketplace like Shopee, Lazada, JD, Central, and Noc Noc with free delivery nationwide.
+With all types of quality products from Thailand and overseas, customers can easily place orders through the call center 02 - 100 - 7066, website 29shopping.com, and social networks like Facebook, Line, Instagram, and Youtube, as well as well-known marketplaces like Shopee, Lazada, JD Central, and Noc Noc with free delivery nationwide.
 Product guarantees are provided and returns are accepted.
-After sales service is also available 24-hour.
+Aftersales service is also available 24-hour.

 The Company uses MONO29 as the major channel to promote the products.
-Advertising program is presented by introducing the product, functions, and demonstration of the product in daily life style such as kitchenware, electronic devices, exercise equipment, daily life products, etc. Promotional activities are also held for customers who buy the products to encourage repeat purchases through CRM campaign 29Shopping Bonus Point.
+The advertising program is presented by introducing the product, functions, and demonstration of the product in daily lifestyle such as kitchenware, electronic devices, exercise equipment, daily life products, etc. Promotional activities are also held for customers who buy the products to encourage repeat purchases through the CRM campaign 29Shopping Bonus Point.

-5. Master Content Provider
+Master Content Provider

-The Company creates and acquires quality contents from local and foreign countries for the service on 3BB GIGATV box.
+The Company creates and acquires quality content from local and foreign countries for the service on the 3BB GIGATV box.
 Mono Next established the partnership with Three BB TV Co., Ltd., 3BB GIGATV Internet provider, and KT Corporation, South Korea's number 1 telecommunication company, to support the TV box service offering a variety of entertainment with smooth and high resolution through 3BB's high-quality fiber optic network which gained over 3.6 million broadband Internet users.

-Due to the experiences of producing and acquiring Thai and foreign contents, over 8 years of releasing movies and series in the TV and streaming industry, and strong relationship with many world-class studios, the Company has been trusted as the Master Content Provider (MCP).
-The objectives are to promote the contents, provide marketing strategy, and support 3BB GIGATV in order to meet customers' need as much as possible.
-The Company also coordinates with other outstanding partnership such as HBO GO, leading international studios, and different kinds of content providers to acquire premium contents for 3BB customers in the capital and other provinces.
-The programs include international programs, cable TV channels, movies and series from Asia and Hollywood, Thai movies and dramas, sports, cartoons and family, shopping, music, news, documentaries, etc. 3BB GIGATV started providing the service at the end of November 2020 which up to 30 premium channels could be selected.
+Due to the experiences of producing and acquiring Thai and foreign content, over 9 years of releasing movies and series in the TV and streaming industry, and strong relationships with many world-class studios, the Company has been trusted as the Master Content Provider (MCP).
+The objectives are to promote the content, provide marketing strategies, and support 3BB GIGATV in order to meet customers' need as much as possible.
+The Company also coordinates with other outstanding partnership such as HBO GO, leading international studios, and different kinds of content providers to acquire premium content for 3BB customers in the capital and other provinces.
+The programs include international programs, cable TV channels, movies and series from Asia and Hollywood, Thai movies and dramas, sports, cartoons and family, shopping, music, news, documentaries, etc. 3BB GIGATV started providing the service at the end of November 2020 and up to 30 premium channels could be selected.

-Mono Next and subsidiaries are the producers of 6 channels and airing them on 3BB GIGATV set-top box.
+Mono Next and its subsidiaries are the producers of 6 channels and airing them on a 3BB GIGATV settop box.
 The six channels are Mono Plus, Mono29 Music Station, 3BB Asian, 3BB Sport1, Rush Stories, and A'lure.
 The income was gained from the share of partnership and the program production for 3BB.